-First instance judgments can be appealed before an appellate court.
+First-instance judgments can be appealed before an appellate court.
 The appellate court stands in a superior hierarchical level to the court that issued the judgment.

-According to Article 1337 of the Commerce Code, the appeal can be made in the following cases:
+According to article 1337 of the Commerce Code, the appeal can be made in the following cases:

-- · whenever the unsuccessful party adduces a violation of rights or a grievance; - when the successful party, even though it has succeeded pursuant to the first instance judgment, has not been awarded with the indemnification of damages and losses, the payment of costs or the restitution of products; - when the successful party wishes to adhere to an appeal previously filed; or

-· a third party with legitimate interest, whenever the final resolution affects him,
+- whenever the unsuccessful party adduces a violation of rights or a grievance; - when the successful party, even though it has succeeded pursuant to the first instance judgment, has not been awarded with the indemnification of damages and losses, the payment of costs or the restitution of products; - when the successful party wishes to adhere to an appeal previously filed; or - a third party with legitimate interest, whenever the final resolution affects him.

-When the first instance judgment is final, the appeal must be filed before the court that issued it, within nine days following the date on which such first instance judgment was notified to the parties.
+When the first-instance judgment is final, the appeal must be filed before the court that issued it, within nine days following the date on which such first-instance judgment was notified to the parties.

-37. How frequently do appellate courts reverse trial court decisions?
+Previous Next Back to top Back to question list 37.
+How frequently do appellate courts reverse trial court decisions?
 Trial court decisions are frequently reversed by appellate courts.

-38. May the courts entertain challenges to administrative decisions made by federal or local governments?
+Back to question list Previous Next Back to top 38.
+May the courts entertain challenges to administrative decisions made by federal or local governments?
 If so, how frequently do courts reverse administrative decisions in favour of a private party?

-Mexico has a long standing system to challenge administrative and governmental decisions of federal, local or county governments.
-In this context, Mexico has basically two systems of challenge in place.
+Mexico has a long-standing system to challenge administrative and governmental decisions of federal, local or county governments.
+In this context, Mexico basically has two systems of challenge in place.
 The first one is the contentious administrative trial which entitles the individuals and private companies to challenge administrative decisions.
 The second one is the amparo procedure which allows individuals to challenge administrative decisions when they are contrary to the principles established in the Constitution.
 In general terms we can say that it is not uncommon that administrative decisions are set aside or nullified by these courts.

-39. How are tradesecrets protected in judicial proceedings?

-The Mexican Industrial Property Law establishes that in judicial or administrative procedures, the authority will take the necessary means to impede that third parties may have access to a trade secret.
+Back to question list Back to top Previous Next 39.
+How are trade secrets protected in judicial proceedings?
+The Mexican Industrial Property Law establishes that in judicial or administrative procedures, the authority will take the necessary means to prevent third parties from having access to a trade secret.
 In addition, interested parties are obliged not to reveal or use the trade secret.

-40. Are settlementagreements confidential?
-Must the parties' settlement agreement be certified bythe court?
+Back to question list Previous Next Back to top 40.
+Are settlement agreements confidential?
+Must the parties' settlement agreement be certified by the court?
 The parties are free to include confidentiality obligations in the settlement agreements they execute, but there is no legal provision establishing a mandatory confidentiality.
 If the parties settle a dispute which is subject to a dispute before a court, the parties may submit the settlement to the judge for approval.
 In this case, if the settlement is approved it will become res judicata.
 However, the parties may opt to execute the settlement out of court and simply file a withdrawal of the action or counterclaim before the court to terminate the judicial proceeding.

-Previous Next

-41. Who has theburden of proof at trial?
+Back to question list Back to top Previous Next 41.
+Who has the burden of proof at trial?
 What is the burden?